-Difference between Private Key and Public Key
+Difference between Private key and Public key

-We must first know what a key is before we get to know the difference between a public and a private key.
+We must first know what a key is before we get to know the difference between public and private key.
 A cryptographical key is a component that converts plain text into a code type (ciphertext) or the other way around with a cryptographic algorithm.
 It is this private key that enables secure communication.
 The cryptographic key is the core component of any cryptographic operation.
 Some systems involve encryption and decryption pairs of activities.
 A key aspect of this type of operation involves providing variable data as input to a cryptographic algorithm.
 The protection of the scheme in a properly specified cryptographic framework depends on the protection of the key.

 What is the private Key?